If you shop online, you’ve probably noticed the increasing presence of new options on the checkout pages of major retailers.

 Most BNPL companies don’t default to automated payments, either.
 So it’s easy to forget when your payments are due.
 It’s also possible that a missed payment can stay on your credit report for years or that it can lower your credit score.

 3. Interest.
 Many BNPL companies don’t charge interest, especially for the standard “pay in four” structure.
 However, I’ve seen interest rates as high as 30%.
-That’s much higher than the average credit card interest rate, which is a touch higher than 16% as of this writing.
+That’s much higher than the average credit card interest rate, which is 16.7% as of June 2022.

 At least BNPL companies charge simple rather than compound interest.